vuetifyjs/vuetify/packages/docs/src/pages-v3/en/about/meet-the-team.md

 ---
+meta:
   title: Meet the team
-meta:
-  - description: Meet the team responsible for building Vuetify.
+  description: Meet the team responsible for building Vuetify.
 These are the core individuals who drive the vision of the framework.
   keywords: vuetify dev team, vuetify core team
+nav: Meet the team
 ---

 # Meet the team